 These are older devices used to connect to the Internet over a telephone line.
 Unless you are in a very rare and specific circumstance where you only have access to dial-up Internet, there is no reason to choose this type of modem.

 Used to connect to a cable Internet service, this is one of the fastest options on the market.
-If you have cable Internet, then this is the modem to choose, and just be sure to pick one that is fast enough and compatible with your specific ISP.
+If you have cable Internet, then this is the modem to choose.
+Be sure to pick one that is fast enough and compatible with your specific ISP.

 A satellite modem receives a wireless Internet signal from a satellite, providing you with a connection just about anywhere.
-These are specialty devices that you really do not need to worry about unless you already have satellite Internet from a provider.
+These are specialty devices that are typically used to provide internet connections to remote areas that are not served by traditional cable or DSL.